0xF444/MA-Workshop/Python Task 2/Keylogger/README.md

 I wasn't able to complete the project and do the error handling stuff due to exams.

-It does its basic functionality and I was looking to improve it and make a fully functional product, but I didn't have the time nor effort for it, sorry. :D
+It does its basic functionality and I was looking to improve it and make a fully functional product, I'm will attempt to improve it overtime.